Explore Cockatoo Island

 Cockatoo Island is a magnificent island in the middle of Sydney Harbour.
 Once a convict prison and a dockyard for shipbuilding, today Cockatoo Island features immense industrial workshops, prison barracks, underground grain silos, tunnels and two magnificent docks.

 The island has lots of activities for families such as guided tours, sports, picnic spots, glamourous tents, cafes, and amazing views of Sydney Harbour.
-Kids will love exploring Cockatoo as they discover the island’s spooky convict prison, giant cranes and historic ship-building machinery.
-There is an always changing and interesting program kid’s activities, including self-guided activity trails, and guided workshop programs.
+Kids will love exploring Cockatoo Island as they discover the island’s spooky convict prison, giant cranes and historic ship-building machinery.
+There is an always changing and interesting program of kid’s activities, including self-guided activity trails, and guided workshop programs.
 There are also lots of room to run around and plenty of interesting nooks and crannies for adventurous kids to explore.

 Guided Group Tours

 Join a Cockatoo Island Group Tour to discover the heritage landmarks with a knowledgeable guide and delve into the different layers of Sydney's early settlement, convict and dockyard history.
 There are three day tours to choose from, and each has its own distinct theme: Convict Precinct Tour, Lower Island Tour (accessible) and Sandstone to Steel Tour.
 Tickets start from just $16.